flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20181027-18-11-27-sexual-misconduct-on-campus.md

     > Sec. of Education Betsy DeVos
   card_citation: ''
 card_6:
-  card_text: "> a\x1C… something like **one in five women will be victims of sexual assault on campuses,** and cases of false accusations are exceedingly rare.
-But when you hear folks in the current administration talk about issues of sexual harassment or assault, what one hears from them is **the implication that false accusations are a rampant problem and that is false.**a\x1D\n> \n> Fmr.
+  card_text: "> ax1C… something like **one in five women will be victims of sexual assault on campuses,** and cases of false accusations are exceedingly rare.
+But when you hear folks in the current administration talk about issues of sexual harassment or assault, what one hears from them is **the implication that false accusations are a rampant problem and that is false.**ax1Dn> n> Fmr.
 Sec. of Education John King.
 Jr"
   card_citation: ''
 card_10:
   card_text: >-